The “International Yurt Art Residency program” (IYARP) is an umbrella program run under the Mongolian Culture and Heritage Center of Colorado.

 IYARP seeks to nurture artists and the creative process.
-The residency offers 2 artists (one artist from Colorado, one artist from Mongolia), 1-3 month partially funded cross-cultural residency exchange experience awarded to per each yearly quarter.
+The residency offers 2 artists (one artist from Colorado, one artist from Mongolia), 1-3 month partially funded cross-cultural residency exchange experience awarded to each artist per yearly quarter.
 IYARP is open to all 2D, 3D, digital, cross-disciplinary, experimental, film, video and writing art disciplines.

 Selected artists get a chance to cross-exchange travel internationally to each others home countries and simultaneously share the experiential dwelling of both an open-air/land and a closed-studio laboratory inside the traditional Mongolian yurt for individual creative pursuits on rural land (Colorado location TBD | LAM 360° rural province in Mongolia).
 IYARP utilizes the physical container of a Mongolian yurt and the rural environmental setting of natural land and open air space as root inspiration for spatial and outdoor visualization of the relations between nature, culture, urbanization, and social practices.